brandon-rhodes/fopnp/py3/chapter14/README.md

 protocol is unreliable, poorly designed and implemented on servers, and should be abandoned in favor of IMAP.
 See the chapter for details.

+The scripts in this chapter are best exercised inside the network [Playground](../../playground#readme) where `mail.example.com` is already set up and configured for POP.
+Once the playground is running, ask for a prompt on the `h1` host and visit this chapter’s directory:

+    $ ./play.sh h1

+    # cd py3/chapter14

 All of the scripts in this chapter are careful to use the `POP3_SSL` class and therefore guarantee the use of TLS to protect the user’s password and prevent other people in the same coffee shop from seeing